dkylewillis/vector/README.md

 - Local fallback support for offline usage
 - Environment-based configuration management
 - Modern Python packaging with proper imports
+- Clean architecture with separated document processing, search, and database layers

 The tool uses cloud vector database with local fallback and works with OpenAI for AI features.
+The modular architecture ensures maintainability and allows for easy testing and extension.